 As the years unfold and the millennial thinking overthrew shoe function over style, sneakers became a reflection of what's hip and what's not.
 It was timely and fortunate for another Supra sneaker to surface beyond this zeitgeist of vanity.

-- Deviating from the usual trend, the Supra Skytop III got back to its history of skateboarding and delivered a fully-functional product.
+- Deviating from the usual trend, the 3rd model of the Skytop got back to its history of skateboarding and delivered a fully-functional product.

 - From the classic high tops of the I and II, the third installment of the Skytop series reverts to a mid-top form complete with lace cages and ollie protection patches at the toe.